Safety at Lyric

 Additional health and safety measures for audiences include:

-A mandatory vaccination policy for our administrative staff and members of all of our 11 partner unions which represent our artists, technicians, and additional members of our company.
+- A mandatory vaccination and booster policy for our administrative staff and members of all of our 11 partner unions which represent our artists, technicians, and additional members of our company.

 We will continue to review our policies on an ongoing basis to evolve with best practices around health and safety.
 Thank you for your cooperation during this unusual time, and thank you for your patronage of Lyric Opera of Chicago.

 You play a role in promoting health and safety.